sridharmanohar/Design-Patterns/OAuth2-JWT-Running-Notes.md

     * The value of the scope parameter is expressed as a list of space-delimited, case-sensitive strings.
     * The strings are defined by the authorization server.
 If the value contains multiple space-delimited strings, their order does not matter.
     * The authorization server MAY fully or partially ignore the scope requested by the client.
+    * This scope is stored in the oauth_client_details table under the column 'scope' and values are inserted in a comma separate way.

 15. **OAuth2 Issuing an Access Token**
     * If the access token request is valid and authorized, the authorization server issues an access token and optional refresh token.